yaokiet/levelsliving-IMS/README.md

 brew install postgresql
 ```

-For windows install from postgres website
+For windows install from postgres website and add to path

 Initial run (give execution permission to the migration scripts):